RyderForReal/MUNManager/README.md

 Built on AvaloniaUI, MUNManager is a cross-platform application for managing Model United Nations conferences.
 It is currently in development and only recommended for small-scale uses.

 ### Running the Application
-Download the latest release from the releases page and run the executable.
+Download the latest release from the releases page and run the executable (MUNManager, no extension).
 The application requires the latest version of .NET Core.

 #### Flags: